2018-2019 Orientation Flyer

 After School Program PowerPoint

-The Bakersfield City School District After School Education and Safety Program is dedicated to provide a safe after school education, enrichment, and youth development program for first through eighth grade students.
+The Bakersfield City School District After School Education and Safety Program is dedicated to providing a safe after school education, enrichment, and youth development program for first through eighth-grade students.

 Making A Difference One Afternoon At A Time

 The After School Education and Safety Program seeks to provide a safe and nurturing environment for our most important resource, our students.
 We strive to enhance the learning experience of children and provide them with numerous enrichment opportunities.